 I often recommend to my students and clients a variety of resistance exercises that require different types of weighted implements.
 This approach allows individuals to experience different modes and develop strength in different ways.
 Again, weight is weight; muscles don’t have a preference for the type of resistance used.

-With proper programming, intensity, and instruction, your clients will progress and see the gains they are working to achieve.
+With proper programming, intensity, and instruction, your clients will progress and see the gains they are working to achieve whether they use machines or free weights or both.
 Take the time to teach your clients about the individual benefits and considerations associated with different approaches to programming for resistance.